 Internal bleaching is a helpful treatment but will probably not be adequate for making a root canal tooth be the same color as neighboring teeth.
 What I would have probably done in your situation is to do the internal bleaching, then place fiberglass posts in the teeth to strengthen them against breaking off, then do porcelain veneers instead of crowns.

 The question that needs to be asked now is when will the other two teeth break off?
 They are in the same situation.
 They should have also had posts, and I would go in now and put those posts in before they break off, too.
+For front teeth, it isn’t recommended to put metal posts because they are rigid.
+Their rigidity causes them to transfer stresses to the root and risk root fracture.
+Flexible fiberglass posts will reinforce the tooth without risking root fracture.

 —Dr. David Hall